Dependencies in Item-Adaptive CAT Data and Differential Item Functioning Detection: A Multilevel Framework: A Numeric Example

-Figure \ref{fig:cat-itemchar} shows item characteristic curves for the item with the highest $\rho(y)$, MP72227, separated by gender.
-The left side of the figure displays curves using data from all simulees, while the right side shows curves using data from simulees in the 30th to 41st intervals.
+Item characteristic curves for the item with the highest $\rho(y)$, MP72227, are displayed in Figure \ref{fig:cat-itemchar} for illustrative purposes.
+The left panel shows curves based on data from all examinees, whereas the right panel presents curves for examinees in the 30th to 41st provisional ability intervals.
 Not all intervals are shown due to space constraints.
-The $x$-axis represents the simulees’ final ability estimate, and the $y$-axis shows the proportion of simulees who answered the item correctly.
-Evident differences exist between males and females in the proportion of simulees who answered correctly when holding the final ability estimate constant.
-The magnitude (large or small) and nature (intersecting curves or not) of these differences vary for different intervals.
-This variation suggests that the related DIF estimate would vary across provisional ability intervals; multilevel modeling would help obtain a more accurate DIF estimate by controlling for nuisance effects with the intervals.
+The $x$-axis represents examinees’ final ability estimate, and the $y$-axis shows the proportion of examinees who answered the item correctly.
+We observed clear differences between males and females in the probability of a correct response when holding the final ability estimate constant.
+Meanwhile, both the magnitude (larger vs. smaller differences) and the nature (intersecting vs. non-intersecting curves) of these differences varied across provisional ability intervals.
+This interval-specific variation suggests that DIF estimate may differ depending on provisional ability intervals in which the item is administered, highlighting the value of multilevel modeling for obtaining more accurate DIF estimates by accounting for interval-specific nuisance effects.